andrewBushong/andrewBushong.github.io/projects/uhconnect.md

   - Javascript
   - HTML/CSS
   - PostgreSQL
 summary: "Web application with the purpose of connecting gamers at the University of Hawaii.
-Created in my software engineering class.
+Created in my software engineering class."
 ---

 <img class="img-fluid" src="../img/uhconnect/home.png">